QiuFeng54321/word-complexity-predictor/README.md

 ======
 1. First, ensure that you install the requirements by activating your virtualenv and running "pip install -r requirements.txt".
-3. Edit "constants.py" to change the port number to something that's convenient for you.
+3. Edit "constants.py" to change the RPC's port number to something that's convenient for you.
 2. In one Terminal window, run "python3 server.py" to start the server.
 3. In another window, run "python3 client.py" to test that the server works correctly.